LetItGo2018/psins_cpp/README.md

 PSINS_CPP is released under [the BSD 2-clause license](http://opensource.org/licenses/BSD-2-Clause).

 # 2. Prerequisites
 PSINS_CPP requires cmake and Eigen3 to build.
-We have tested the library in **Win 7** and **MacOS 10.12.4**, but it should be easy to compile in other platforms.
+I have tested the library in **Win 7** and **MacOS 10.12.4**, but it should be easy to compile in other platforms.

 ## cmake
 Download and install instructions can be found at: http://www.cmake.org/. **Required at least 2.8.0**.